vistaprint/grafana-newrelic-datasource-plugin/README.md

 - Use *Mixed* datasource if you're trying to superimpose metrics from different datasources.

 ## A note on large result sets from New Relic
-New Relic APIs, by default, return 200 results (see https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/pagination-api-output).
-Paging has been added to the query for Applications, with an arbitrary limit hardcoded at 10 pages.
+New Relic APIs, by default, return 200 results for data and 1000 results for names (see https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/pagination-api-output).
+Paging has been added to the query for Applications, with an arbitrary limit hardcoded at 10 pages (2000 results).
+Metrics also does paging, with the same 10 page limit (10000 results).
 - The hardcoded limit is arbitrary.
-If you need more than 2000 results (200 per page over 10 pages), increasing the *finalPageNumber* default value in *NewRelicQueryCtrl.prototype.getApplications* is all that would need to be done.
+If you need more than the current maximums, increasing the *finalPageNumber* default value in *NewRelicQueryCtrl.prototype.getApplications* is all that would need to be done.
-- Although paging has been implemented for Applications, the same can not yet be said for Metrics.
-This means that Metrics are currently limited to 200 results maximum.
+- The hardcoded limit could be rather easily removed entirely, but exists as a failsafe for not hammering the New Relic API in the event that a bug is introduced that would prevent breaking from the recursive loop.